test-kitchen/test-kitchen/testing_windows.md

 The [windows cookbook](https://github.com/chef-cookbooks/windows) is a grand choice.

 ### Edit the `Gemfile`
-Ensure that the cookbook's root directory includes a `Gemfile` that includes your local test-kitchen repo as well as required windows-only needed gems:
+Ensure that the cookbook's root directory includes a `Gemfile` that includes your local test-kitchen repo on the branch you would like to test as well as required windows-only needed gems:
 ```
 gem 'test-kitchen', path: '../test-kitchen'
 gem 'winrm', '~> 1.6'